Zhvanets: History

 In early August 1914, the town was occupied by Austro-Hungarian troops, but then again occupied by Russian army.
 In February 1918, it was again captured by Austro-Hungarian troops.
 At the end of 1918, the town was captured by the troops of the Directory.
-In 1920, the town was administratively part of the Podolian District of newly reborn Poland, before it passed to Soviet Ukraine, and afterwards it was located near Ukraine's tripoint with Poland and Romania.
+In 1920, the town was administratively part of the Podolian District of Poland, before it passed to Soviet Ukraine.
+Afterwards it was located near Ukraine's tripoint with Poland and Romania.

 During World War II, it was occupied by Nazi Germany from 1941 to 1944.

 August 24, 1991, the village Zhvanets became part of the independent country of Ukraine.

 Since September 8, 2017, through the merger of village councils, Zhvanets has become the center of the community of the same name.